amitrai12018/amitrai12018.github.io/_posts/2025-06-07-grpo-explained.md

 * (o_2) is slightly better than average
 * (o_3) is worse than average

 > Positive advantages increase probability.
->
-> Negative advantages decrease probability.
+Negative advantages decrease probability.
 > {: .prompt-tip }

 ---

 ## Computing the PPO Policy Ratio

-Next we compare the current policy with the policy used to generate the samples.
+Next we compare the current policy with the policy that generated the samples.

 Assume: